 If you like things extra organized, make a file for each month and a folder for masters, answer keys, and reusable center materials.

 Not into filing?
 Want something with a little more pizazz and color?
-Read the 3rd and 4th grade October blogs for more organizational tips and ideas.
+Read the 3rd grade and 4th grade October blog posts for more organizational tips and ideas.
 You can also download free printable binder covers and labels for files, folders, or whatever makes you happy as you organize.

 Now that you’re organized, time to pull out your planner and schedule this month’s new activities.
 Happy October!